DoctorMcKay/node-steam-user/README.md

 If successful, calling this method will result in the [`licenses`](#licenses-1) event being emitted containing your new license(s).

+**Please note:** This method is rate-limited to approximately 50 apps per hour.

 ### getEncryptedAppTicket(appid[, userData], callback)
 - `appid` - The Steam AppID of the app for which you want a ticket
 - `userData` - If the app expects some "user data" (arbitrary data which will be encrypted into the ticket), provide it here.
 Otherwise, omit this argument or pass an empty Buffer.